ga-wdi-boston/html-css/README.md

 about creating a link tag as the two script tags in the head of `index.html` take care of that for you.

+Take a look at your `index.html`, do you notice anything that seems off?

+When we made the `css` branch from `master`, we did not have the html yet.
+In order to get our udpated `master` branch to our `css` branch, we need to do a rebase.
+We will learn more about what a rebase does in unit 3, so don't worry about _understanding_ it right now, but to get our `css` branch up to date with master run (double check to confirm that you've checked out the `css` branch) `git rebase master`. **IF** you have issues, flag down a consultant

+Now, in your `main.css` file:

 -   Make the recipe title ("The Best Chocolate Chip Cookies") match [this shade of brown](http://en.wikipedia.org/wiki/Shades_of_brown#Chestnut), and make it